2025-11-12 12:04:35 -0500

 UNM is supposed to be a place of learning, leadership, and vision.
 But how can our university prepare students for the future while ignoring the single greatest threat to our generation?

-Acknowledging the climate emergency is more than symbolic—it’s a necessary first step toward meaningful change.
-It means treating the climate crisis with the urgency it deserves, holding our institution accountable to its commitments, and ensuring that students have a real voice in shaping a just and sustainable future.
+Staying on track with climate commitments will prove that the University is treating the climate crisis with the urgency it deserves while ensuring that students have a real voice in shaping a just and sustainable future.

 This campaign is about integrity.
 It’s about justice.
 And it’s about survival.